 The ATO has warned they are closely reviewing claims for work-related clothing and laundry expenses.

-“Last year around 6 million people claimed work-related clothing and laundry expenses, with total claims adding up to nearly $1.8 billion.
-While many of these claims will be legitimate, we don’t think that half of all taxpayers would have been required to wear uniforms, protective clothing, or occupation-specific clothing,”
+billion.
+While many of these claims will be legitimate, we don’t think that half of all taxpayers would have been required to wear

 – Assistant Commissioner Kath Anderson